 - One point for every $1 spent on all other purchases

-While the Amex EveryDay® Preferred Credit Card from American Express isn’t the only card that offers rewards points in these common spend categories, it does allow you to earn more points than the no-annual-fee Amex EveryDay® Credit Card from American Express.
+While the Amex EveryDay® Preferred Credit Card from American Express isn’t the only card that offers rewards points in these common spend categories, it does allow you to earn more points than the $0-annual-fee Amex EveryDay® Credit Card.
 You’d also spend a lot less on an annual fee compared to the American Express® Gold Card, which charges a $250 annual fee.
 The Amex EveryDay® Preferred Credit Card from American Express charges a $95 annual fee.

 2. Earn bonus rewards points with frequent use